annahanslc/annahanslc/README.md

   <table>
     <tr>
       <td align="left" width="80%">
-           <h4>What Else Do I Do?</h4>
+           <h4>When I'm Not Working</h4>
            <p>
-When I'm not in front of the computer, you’ll likely find me on the <b>tennis court</b>, in the kitchen experimenting with HelloFresh or Marley Spoon recipes 🧑‍🍳, or in the car listening to <b>Harry Potter</b> audiobooks narrated by the legendary Jim Dale.
+When I'm not in front of the computer, you’ll likely find me on the <b>tennis court</b> 🎾, in the kitchen experimenting with HelloFresh or Marley Spoon recipes 🧑‍🍳, or in the car listening to <b>Harry Potter</b>⚡️ audiobooks narrated by the legendary Jim Dale.
            </p>
             <p>
 I love to travel, especially to places where I can immerse myself in the local culture away from the big cities.
-One of my favorite trips was to Italy, where the warmth and kindness of the people surpassed anything I’ve ever experienced.
+One of my favorite trips was to Italy, where the warmth and kindness of the people surpassed anything I’ve ever experienced!
+Picture of me wandering the streets of Venice ->
            </p>
         <p></p>
       </td>